-The first three live recordings from Robert's summer tour are now available on YouTube:
+The first four live recordings from Robert's summer tour are now available on YouTube:

 Fürstenwalde Cathedral (Dom St. Marien), Brandenburg